 When you replace milk with complex carbohydrates and even natural sugars from fruits, you avoid addictive opioid-like effects and maintain a healthy blood sugar balance that wards off any impulsive desires to drink or abuse drugs.

-Nutrition at The Raleigh House
+A Holistic Approach to Nutrition at The Raleigh House

 A healthy diet that cuts out unhealthy fats, sugars and even dairy products like milk will help to cleanse your body and mind from all the chemicals that have left you malnourished.